coderolls/coderolls-blog/_posts/collections/arraylist/2021-12-22-arraylist-retainall-method.md

 public boolean retainAll(Collection<?> c)
 ```

-This method return `true` if the list is changed otherwise `false`.
+This method returns `true` if the list is changed otherwise `false`.

 ---

-The example java program used in the above article can be found at [this GitHub repository](https://github.com/coderolls/blogpost-coding-examples/tree/main/collections/arraylist/arraylist-retainall-method).
+The example Java program used in the above article can be found at [this GitHub repository](https://github.com/coderolls/blogpost-coding-examples/tree/main/collections/arraylist/arraylist-retainall-method).

 Please write your thoughts in the comment section below.